genryianchev/AnnotationServiceBuilder/AnnotationServiceBuilder/README.md

 ## Setting up Annotations

-The `Annotations` folder in project contains the key attributes used for automatically registering services in the DI container.
+The `Annotations` folder in the project contains the key attributes used for automatically registering services in the DI container.
 Below are the files and their purposes, along with examples of how they are used.

 ---